Definition of Done: The Complete Guide with Examples & Checklist

 When is the definition of done created?

-Who creates the definition of done in agile?
+Who creates the definition of done in Agile?

-Definition of done vs sprint goal?
+Definition of done vs Sprint Goal - what's the difference?

 Is the Definition of Done the same for every Agile team or organization?